Cross Nature

 Chimpansees South Africa

-Together with the Jane Goodall Institute Netherlands, we are dedicating ourselves to Chimp Eden in South Africa; a sanctuary/reserve for chimpanzees.
+Together with the Jane Goodall Institute Netherlands, we are committed to Chimp Eden in South Africa; one of the sanctuaries and reserves for chimpanzees.
 Chimpanzees do not occur naturally in South Africa, but unfortunately, South Africa is a major transit point for the illegal chimpanzee trade.
 These animals are often traumatized.
 Fortunately, the South African government is committed to combating the illegal trade in wild animals.
 Confiscated chimpanzees are brought to Chimp Eden, where they are reunited with their peers and can resume their natural behavior.

-Tourism was always an important source of income for the sanctuary.
+Tourism has always been an important source of income for the sanctuary.
 However, due to the Covid pandemic, tourism in South Africa has collapsed and is only slowly picking up again.
-Chimp Eden plays an important role in the care of chimpanzees and in education regarding animal behavior and the effects of illegal trade.
-Therefore, we have decided to help Chimp Eden generate income and encourage visits to Chimp Eden through the Jane Goodall Institute Netherlands.

 More information at: janegoodall.nl/programmas/opvang-van-chimpansees/